 - Over the years, SmileDirectClub has accumulated some poor customer service reviews.
 While it appears they’ve made improvements, some customers still report delays in communication and complaint resolution.

-What about Invisalign?
+What About Invisalign?

 Invisalign is the original clear aligner system and the industry’s most well-established brand.
-They’ve transformed over 8 million smiles to date, and they’re widely respected by dentists and customers alike.
+They’ve transformed over twelve million smiles to date, and they’re widely respected by dentists and customers alike.
 So why aren’t they on this list?
 Because, while Invisalign might deliver a similar product, on the whole, their processes are quite different.

 How Should I Evaluate My Options?